-- 14.1 Public officers may conduct procurement by means of:
+- 13.1 The public authority may conduct procurement by means of:

 - (a) Open Procedure;

 - (b) Restricted Procedure;

 - (c) Request for Quotations;

 - (d) Request for Proposals without Negotiation;

 - (e) Two-Stage Tendering;

 - (f) Request for Proposals with Dialogue;

 - (g) Request for Proposals with Consecutive Negotiations;

 - (h) Competitive Negotiations; and

 - (i) Single-Source Procurement.

-- 14.2 Competitive bids in connection with procurement actions must be invited by distribution of formal invitations to tender or requests for proposals through advertisement and direct solicitation to contractors, except where the Director determines that a departure from this requirement is in the best interest of the Government.
+13.2 Competitive bids in connection with procurement actions must be invited by distribution of formal invitations to tender or requests for proposals through advertisement and direct solicitation to contractors, except where the Director determines that a departure from this requirement is in the best interest of the Government.

-- 14.3 The Authorised Officer must ensure that the procedure followed is appropriate to the size, risk and complexity of the Government's requirement.

-15 Open Procedure
+14. Open Procedure

-- 15.1 Except as otherwise provided for in sections 16 to 24 of this Code, a public officer must conduct procurement by means of the Open Procedure. - 15.2 Where section 15.4 does not apply, a public officer (i) may use a method of procurement other than the Open Procedure only in accordance with sections 16 to 24 of this Code, (ii) must select the other method of procurement to accommodate the circumstances of the procurement concerned, and (iii) must seek to maximise competition to the extent practicable. - 15.3 If a public officer uses a method of procurement other than the Open Procedure, then it must record a statement of the reasons and circumstances upon which it relied to justify the use of that method. - 15.4 The Open Procedure must be followed where: - (a) It is known or believed that only a limited number of potential contractors in Bermuda are likely to respond, or - (b) There is no current Approved Contractor List or Framework Agreement in place, or - (c) The Government is procuring the goods or services for the first time. - 15.5 The Government must advertise the procurement opportunity using the designated medium informing potential contractors of the procurement route being followed.
+- 14.1 Except as otherwise provided for in sections 15 to 23 of this Code, a public authority must conduct procurement by means of the Open Procedure. - 14.2 Where section 14.4 does not apply, a public authority (i) may use a method of procurement other than the Open Procedure only in accordance with sections 15 to 23 of this Code, (ii) must select the other method of procurement to accommodate the circumstances of the procurement concerned, and (iii) must seek to maximise competition to the extent practicable. - 14.3 If the public authority uses a method of procurement other than the Open Procedure, then it must record a statement of the reasons and circumstances upon which it relied to justify the use of that method. - 14.4 The Open Procedure must be followed where: - (a) It is known or believed that only a limited number of potential contractors in Bermuda are likely to respond, or - (b) There is no current Approved Contractor List or Framework Agreement in place, or - (c) The Government is procuring the goods, services or works for the first time. - 14.5 The Government must utilise a Request for Expressions of Interest to advertise the procurement opportunity in the Official Gazette and on its website informing potential contractors of the procurement route being followed.
 This requirement does not apply to a Low Value Procurement.
-The procurement opportunity may also be advertised outside of Bermuda. - 15.6 The advertisement must contain details of the procurement requirements and specify a time limit within which interested parties may submit a tender.

-- A minimum of three (3) contractors must be invited to tender.
-All unsuccessful contractors must be informed of their elimination from the process. - 15.8 The responses to the solicitation submitted by potential contractors will be evaluated in accordance with section 28. - 15.9 If a local advertisement fails to attract any potential contractors, or there is a single response to the solicitation which does not represent Value for Money for the Government, public officers may advertise the opportunity outside of Bermuda. - 15.10 Public officers must not enter into negotiations with a contractor with respect to a tender presented by the contractor under the Open Procedure.
+The procurement opportunity may also be advertised outside of Bermuda. - 14.6 The advertisement and procurement notice must contain details of the procurement requirements and specify a time limit within which interested parties may express an interest in submitting a tender for the contract. - 14.7 The responses will be evaluated in accordance with section 27. - 14.8 If a local advertisement fails to attract any potential contractors, or there is a single expression of interest which does not represent Value for Money for the Government, the Accounting Officer may advertise the opportunity outside of Bermuda. - 14.9 The public authority must not enter into negotiations with a contractor with respect to a tender presented by the contractor under the Open Procedure.

-16 Restricted Procedure
+15. Restricted Procedure